xinzhan/core-services.en/help/interface/faq.md

 * Safari (current and back two versions)
 * Opera (current and back two versions)

-## How do I know if my solutions are enabled for core services?
+## How do I know if my applications are enabled for core services?

-If your implementation has not been provisioned for core services, see [Enable your solutions for core services](core-services.md#concept_07ED1D5C64234E77976E6D572E78FB9C), which describes how to:
+If your implementation has not been provisioned for core services, see [Enable your applications for core services](core-services.md#concept_07ED1D5C64234E77976E6D572E78FB9C), which describes how to:

 1. [Join the Experience Cloud and become an administrator](core-services.md#section_2423F0BD3DF642658103310EE5EA6154)
 1. [Implement the Experience Cloud ID Service using Experience Platform Launch](https://experienceleague.adobe.com/docs/experience-platform/tags/get-started/quick-start.html?lang=en).